top of page

 I'm currently an expert member of IUCN's Snake Specialist Group (by invitation only) and an Advisory Member for https://savethesnakes.org/.
 I am the co-owner and instructor for the Australian Reptile Academy (#OzReptileAcademy), where I train people on the safe and ethical handling of venomous snakes.

-Some projects I have run:
+Some projects I have conceived and run to successful completion:

-#DeathAdderProject (Death Adder ecology), and
+#DeathAdderProject (Death Adder ecology; papers here),

 Publications and awards: